Pleasanton Independent School District

-Pleasanton High School straddles multiple campus buildings.

 Pleasanton Independent School District is a public school district based in Pleasanton, Texas (USA).

 In 2011, the School District was rated "Academically Acceptable" by the Texas Education Agency.

 The ratings varied greatly from campus to campus with the Primary, Elementary and Intermediate campuses receiving a rating of Recognized, the Junior High received a rating of Academically Acceptable while the High School and the School of Choice were rated as Academically Unacceptable.